top-guns/etl-gun/README.md

 ### Header

-This class can store array of column names and convert object to array or array to object representation..
+This class can store array of column names and convert object to array or array to object representation.

 ```typescript
 const { PostgresEndpoint, CsvEndpoint, Header, log, push, run } = require("rxjs-etl-kit");